-Date: March 10, 2020
+Date: January 26, 2021

-Subject: HB 2462-Division of Conservation Updates and Statutory Cleanup
+Subject: SB 40-Division of Conservation Updates and Statutory Cleanup

-House Bill 2462 would update and clean up statutes pertaining to the Kansas Department of Agriculture Division of Conservation.
+Senate Bill 40 would update and clarify statutes pertaining to the Kansas Department of Agriculture Division of Conservation.
 In 2011, Executive Reorganization Order No. 40 transferred the state conservation commission to the Kansas department of agriculture as part of the newly created division of conservation.
 The powers of the state conservation commission were transferred to the secretary of agriculture and references to the state conservation commission were deemed to apply to the division of conservation, even though the state conservation commission was continued in existence.
-HB 2462 would clarify the role of the division of conservation within the department, including the responsibilities of the state conservation commission and its director.
+SB 40 would clarify the role of the division of conservation within the department, including the responsibilities of the state conservation commission and its director.
 Additionally, the bill updates certain outdated provisions relating to the division of conservation.

-Section 1 of HB 2462 would amend K.S.A.
+Section 1 of SB 40 would amend K.S.A.
 2-1903, which establishes the definitions for the conservation districts law, to update certain definitions and to add new definitions for "director," "invasive plant species" and "secretary."

 Section 2 would amend K.S.A.
 2-1904, which establishes the state conservation commission.
 Currently, the director of the cooperative extension service and the director of the state agricultural experiment station serve as ex-officio members of the commission.
-HB 2462 would require the dean of Kansas state university's college of agriculture to appoint two non-voting members of the commission.
+SB 40 would require the dean of Kansas state university's college of agriculture to appoint two non-voting members of the commission.
 One such non-voting member would be appointed from the agricultural experiment station and one from the cooperative extension service.

 Section 2 would also require the commission to review all rules and regulations proposed by the division of conservation.
-Additionally, the division and the commission would be required to work together to make policy program decisions, which would then have to be approved by the secretary.
+Additionally, policy program decisions made jointly by the division and commission would have to be approved by the secretary.